-Whenever an error signal is generated, the LED light on the front panel of the Enhancer 2000 will start flashing.
+Whenever an error signal is generated, the LED light on the front panel of the FSD-1 will start flashing.
 The disk drive will not send the error message to the computer unless requested.
-The following routing inputs the error message and prints it on the computer's screen.
+The following routine inputs the error message and prints it on the computer's screen.

-- 10 OPEN 15, 8, 5
+- 10 OPEN 15,8,5

-- 20 INPUT # 15, A, A\$, B\$, C\$
+- 20 INPUT#15,A,A\$,B\$,C\$

-- 30 PRINT A, A\$, B\$, C\$
+- 30 PRINT A,A\$,B\$,C\$

 - 40 CLOSE 15

 - 50 END

-Below is a list and explanation of the error messages used on the Enhancer 2000 Disk Drive:
+Below is a list and explanation of the error messages used on the FSD-1 Disk Drive:

-0: NO ERROR

-This is not an indication of an error and will occur when the error channel is read while the LED isn't flashing.
+0: NO ERROR This is not an indication of an error and will occur when the error channel is read while the LED isn't flashing.

-1: FILES SCRATCHED
+- 1: FILES SCRATCHED

 This also is not an error condition.
-Reading the error channel after one or more files have been scratched will show this, as well as the number of files that have been scratched.

-2-19: UNUSED ERROR MESSAGE NUMBERS

-20: READ ERROR (block header not found)

-The disk controller is unable to detect a sync mark on the desired track.
+Reading the error channel after one or more files have been scratched will show this, as well as the number of files that have been scratched. - 2-19: UNUSED ERROR MESSAGE NUMBERS - 20: READ ERROR (block header not found) The disk controller is unable to locate the header of the requested block.
+This can be caused by a bad header on the disk or specifying an illegal sector number. - 21: READ ERROR (no sync character) The disk controller is unable to detect a sync mark on the desired track.
 Caused by misalignment of the read/write head or disk not present, unformatted, or not seated properly.
-Can also indicate a hardware failure.

-21: READ ERROR (no sync character)

-The disk controller is unable to detect a sync mark on the desired track.
-Caused by misalignment of the read/write head or disk not present, unformatted, or not seated properly.
-Can also indicate a hardware failure.

-22: READ ERROR (data block not present)

-The disk controller has been requested to read or verify a data block that was not properly written.
-This error message occurs in conjunction with the BLOCK commands and indicates an illegal track and/or sector request.

-23: READ ERROR (checksum error in data block)

-This error message indicates that there is an error in one or more of the data bytes.
+Can also indicate a hardware failure. - 22: READ ERROR (data block not present) The disk controller has been requested to read or verify a data block that was not properly written.
+This error message occurs in conjunction with the BLOCK commands and indicates an illegal track and/or sector request. - 23: READ ERROR (checksum error in data block) This error message indicates that there is an error in one or more of the data bytes.
 The data has been read into the DOS memory, but the checksum over the data is in error.
 May also indicate grounding problems.

-24: READ ERROR (byte decoding error)

-The data or header has been read into the DOS memory, but a hardware error has been created due to an invalid bit pattern in the data byte.
-May also indicate grounding problems.

-25: WRITE ERROR (write-verify error)

-This message is generated if the controller detects a mismatch between the written data and data in the DOS memory.

-26: WRITE PROTECT ON
+- 24: READ ERROR (byte decoding error) The data or header has been read into the DOS memory, but a hardware error has been created due to an invalid bit pattern in the data byte.
+May also indicate grounding problems. - 25: WRITE ERROR (write-verify error) This message is generated if the controller detects a mismatch between the written data and data in the DOS memory. - 26: WRITE PROTECT ON